GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 </details>

 <details>
-<summary>Example 2: Get all Published subcontract reports.</summary>
+<summary>Example 2: Get all published subcontract reports.</summary>
 <p>
 Provide reportStatus as 'Published' as a query Param in the request.
 </p>